krbnite/GoogleDeveloperScholarship2018/Round1/Lesson03__Introducing-the-Service-Worker.md

 ```

 Now...if you're already hooked into the server, how does the server know which git
 branch to take code from...?
+(Not fully sure...)

+To register the service worker, we go to public > js > main > IndexController.js.

 ### Private Methods (by Convention Only)
 Just like in Python, Javascript does not have truly private methods.
 Instead, similar to Python,